Urban Gardening Options

 Patio Garden/Porch Garden/Balcony Garden

-Your space will need plenty of light, at least 6-8 hours a day, and a source of water.
-While a watering can will work, a small garden hose is best.
+You will also want to ensure there is a convenient way to water.
+While a watering can will work, a small garden hose is best especially if you have quite a few plants.
 During the growing season and on excessively hot days, your plants will need to be watered more often to keep them healthy and make sure they produce a quality harvest.

 One more tip to consider is before planting, be sure that your balcony or porch can handle the weight of several heavy pots filled with soil.
 You may also want to check the guidelines of your building management to make sure you’re allowed to have plants and produce growing where you live.